Anjana2002/c-program-1/README.md

               Write a program to print 24 Hours of a date with suitable suffixes such as AM, PM, Noon, Midnight.<br />
               <br />
 32)***output.c:-***
-             &nsbp;   Write a program to produce the following output.<br />
+             &nbsp;     Write a program to produce the following output.<br />
 			1<br />
 		2		3<br />
 	4		5		6<br />